janhohenheim/shootr/readme.md

 # shootr
 [![Build Status](https://travis-ci.org/SirRade/shootr.svg?branch=master)](https://travis-ci.org/SirRade/shootr) [![Coverage Status](https://coveralls.io/repos/github/SirRade/shootr/badge.svg?branch=master)](https://coveralls.io/github/SirRade/shootr?branch=master) [![Live](https://img.shields.io/badge/live-beta.jnferner.com-blue.svg)](https://beta.jnferner.com)
-An online game with a rust backend
+An online game with a rust backend.

 This is a work in progress and does not have any concept whatsoever yet.
 The whole thing is more of a proof of concept at the moment, as I am interested